daniambrosio/RepData_PeerAssessment2/RepData_PeerAssessment2.md

 ## 4. Results

 This section presents the process of analysis and data processing used to answer the two main questions of this project.

-### 4.1 Which types of events are most harmful with respect to population health?

 #### 4.1.1 Aggregate and plot the graph